 Each AIC Lesson is built around a framing question, an essential understanding, and a single primary resource or a small manageable set of resources.
 A background note illuminates and contextualizes the material, and another note offers teaching ideas.
 Each Lesson culminates with key passages and analytical questions through which teachers can lead students to the essential understanding.
 Some Lessons provide an optional follow-up assessment.
 Lessons with the icon include interactive student exercises.
 AIC Lessons are web-based and optimized for mobile devices.

-For permission requests, please contact Andy Mink, Vice President for Education Programs.
+For permission requests, please contact NHC Education Programs.